Michael Sheehan (archbishop of Santa Fe): Bishop of Lubbock

 On March 25, 1983, Sheehan was appointed the founding bishop of the Diocese of Lubbock by Pope John Paul II.
 He received his episcopal consecration at the Lubbock Memorial Civic Center in Lubbock on June 17, 1983, from Archbishop Patrick Flores, with Bishops Leroy Matthiesen and Thomas Tschoepe serving as co-consecrators.
 He selected as his episcopal motto: "Love One Another Constantly."

 Following the resignation of Bishop Robert Sanchez, Sheehan became apostolic administrator of Santa Fe on April 6, 1993.

 Archbishop of Santa Fe

 Sheehan was named by John Paul II as the eleventh archbishop of Santa Fe on August 17, 1993.
 He was installed as archbishop on September 21, 1993.

 Sheehan became apostolic administrator of the Diocese of Phoenix on June 18, 2003, after Bishop Thomas J. O'Brien resigned.
 Sheehan resigned as apostolic administrator upon the installation of Bishop Thomas J. Olmsted on December 20, 2003.
-In addition to his native English, he spoke Italian and Spanish.
+In addition to his native English, Sheehan spoke Italian and Spanish.

 On April 27, 2015, Pope Francis accepted Sheehan's resignation as archbishop of Santa Fe.